The must-have asset protection tool for any real estate investor.

 Form a Land Trust With Anderson

-Besides the obvious protection and privacy benefits of a land trust, real estate investors also avoid the threat of violating their due-on-sale clause in their mortgage.
-This clause, which is a part of most mortgages, gives lenders the option to demand full payment of a loan balance when the ownership of the financed property is transferred without the lender’s prior consent.
+Besides their asset protection and privacy benefits, land trusts also help real estate investors avoid the threat of violating the “due-on-sale” clause in their mortgages.
+This clause, included within most mortgages, gives lenders the option to demand full payment of a loan balance when the financed property ownership transfers without the lender’s prior consent.

 Experience You Can Trust

-Anderson Advisors, under the leadership of real estate investor and expert Clint Coons, has set a precedent for the use of land trusts to provide privacy and protection for real estate investors.
-Anderson further perfected this by using land trusts in conjunction with LLCs to provide unparalleled asset protection for real estate investors large and small.
+Anderson Advisors, under the leadership of real estate investor and real estate law expert Clint Coons, has set a precedent for the use of land trusts to provide privacy and protection for real estate investors.
+Anderson further perfected this approach by using land trusts in conjunction with LLCs to provide unparalleled asset protection for real estate investors, both large and small.

 Get Your Entity Blueprint Today…

 Fill out the form for a free Strategy Session with one of our Advisors.

 “…They have taken the time to determine and tailor a plan to best protect me.
 Anderson Business Advisors are a must for your power team.”Carlton L.

 PreserveIndividualized tax planning to help you keep as much of your money in your pocket as possible.

 ProtectAsset protection strategies and solutions to shield your assets and limit personal liability.